 Welcoming a new puppy is a special time - your cute bundle of fluff will entertain you with their funny antics and hopefully grow into a well-trained, happy adult dog.
 But puppies are not born knowing our rules and how to behave in our lives; it's up to us to manage and guide them.
 Your actions in the first few months will influence your puppy's behaviour for life.

-Here are my top tips to help you through the crazy puppy phase.
+Here are our top tips to help you through the crazy puppy phase.

 Socialise your puppy